 The Bode Museum is one of the numerous options on Museum Island (a UNESCO Site); the Bode Museum houses medieval European sculptures and Byzantine Art spanning art from the 3rd to the 15th century.
 They also apparently have one of the world’s most important coin collections with over 4,000 coins out on exhibit.
 I absolutely love medieval art so this was totally my cup of tea, but it is impressive and gorgeous even if you do not have a particular love for this type of art.

 The Pergamon Museum is also on Museum Island.
-This was on the top of my list because of the Ishtar Gate & the Pergamon Altar (part of my AP Art History hunting in Germany BUT it was under construction and closed!).
+This was on the top of my list because of the Ishtar Gate & the Pergamon Altar BUT the altar was under construction and closed!
 Even if you don’t study art history this should be top of your list for its impressiveness.
 The massive temples and walls they have installed here just throw you for a loop and their section on Ancient Near Eastern and Islamic art is just brilliant with rich colors and patterns.

 Berlin Museum of Medical History at the Charité